gersonch/interface-generator/README.md

 ## Interface Generator CLI

-Generate TypeScript interfaces from model or schema files (currently supports mongoose Schemas).
+Generate TypeScript interfaces from model or schema files (currently supports mongoose Schemas, TypeOrm entities and Sequelize models).

 **Disclaimer:**
 This tool is currently under development.
 Features and output may change.
 Please review generated interfaces before using them in production.